Skip to content

 t search [query] Search apps in registry t search ai

-t select [app] Select active app t select tfgrid-ai-stack
+t select [app] Select active app (supports partial IDs) t select tfgrid-ai-stack

 t commands Show app commands t commands